Dylan Schmidt: Early life

-Schmidt was born on 7 January 1997 in the Southland Region.
+Schmidt was born on 7 January 1997 in Southport, Queensland.
 He began trampoline when he was five years old in Te Anau because his older brother and sister were both already training in trampoline.
 His sister Rachel Schmidt and brother Callum Schmidt have both also competed internationally in trampolining.
 His mother drove all three siblings from Waihi to Auckland every day for trampoline practice.

 Career

+2014

-Schmidt competed at the 2014 Pacific Rim Gymnastics Championships, where he finished seventh in the junior individual trampoline event.
-He then represented New Zealand at the 2014 Summer Youth Olympics and won the gold medal in the boys' trampoline event.
-At the 2014 World Championships, he finished tenth in the qualification round for the individual event, and he finished seventh in the synchro final with his partner Te Aroha Kierran Tuhi.
+Schmidt competed at the Pacific Rim Championships, where he finished seventh in the junior individual trampoline event.
+He then represented New Zealand at the 2014 Summer Youth Olympics and won the gold medal in the individual trampoline event.
+At the World Championships, he finished tenth in the qualification round for the individual event, and he finished seventh in the synchro final with his partner.

+2015–2017

 Schmidt finished tenth in the semifinals at the 2015 World Championships, making him the first reserve for the final.
 He won the silver medal behind Uladzislau Hancharou at the 2016 Olympic Test Event and qualified for a spot at the 2016 Olympic Games.
 He became the first trampoline gymnast to represent New Zealand at the Olympics.
 At the 2016 Summer Olympics, he qualified for the men's trampoline final, in which he finished seventh.

 Schmidt struggled with knee and groin injuries throughout the 2017 season.
 He finished fourth in the individual event at the 2017 Loule World Cup.
 He then competed at the Sofia World Cup where he won the silver medal behind China's Tu Xiao.
 He finished twentieth in the semifinals at the 2017 World Championships.

+2018–2021

 In March 2018, Schmidt injured his anterior cruciate ligament and lateral collateral ligament in training, and he had knee-reconstruction surgery.
 This injury kept him out of the entire 2018 season.
 During the warmups at the 2019 World Championships, he tweaked the knee he had surgery on in 2018.
 He still competed and finished twelfth in the semifinals, initially missing out on qualification for the 2020 Olympic Games.
 However, he had earned enough points during the 2019–21 Trampoline World Cup series to earn New Zealand an Olympic spot.

 When Schmidt was not able to train in the gym due to COVID-19 restrictions in New Zealand, he trained basic skills on a trampoline in his garden in order to stay in shape.

 Schmidt was selected to represent New Zealand at the 2020 Summer Olympics.
 He qualified into the men's individual final in third place.
 In the final, he won the bronze medal behind Ivan Litvinovich and Dong Dong by only 0.110 ahead of the defending champion Uladzislau Hancharou.
 This marked the first time New Zealand won an Olympic medal in any gymnastics discipline.
 After the Olympic Games, he missed two months of training due to national lockdowns for COVID-19.
 He still competed at the World Championships where he finished seventh in the individual final.